Medium x WordPress Dispute: What Is The Best For You?

 Another unique thing about Medium in comparison to WordPress is the Creators Program.
 With the Partner Program, you can gain money for your work when Medium curates your content.

 Firstly You’re almost certainly not going to get rich or turn it into a full-time gig.
-Only 8.5% of active writers earned over $100 per month in 2019.
+Only 8.5% of active writers earned over $100 monthly in 2019.
 As a result, the highest amount for a single story is $8,000.
 So you can make significant money if your article gets a lot of traction.
-This post has a great collection of earnings stats, including the two that I mentioned.
+This post has great earnings stats, including the two I mentioned.

 WordPress x Medium: WordPress Has More Options To Make Money

-However, the Partner Program is still interesting because you get payments for writing.
-You don’t have to worry about growing your own audience, working with clients, etc. You just publish content and, if people like it, you can make a little money.
+However, the Partner Program is still attractive because you get payments for writing.
+You don’t have to worry about growing your audience, working with clients, etc. You just publish content and, if people like it, you can make a little money.

 To generate the money to pay its authors.
 So, Medium uses a metered paywall to encourage Medium readers to upgrade to a paid plan (which costs $5 per month or $50 per year).
 This is how most newspapers do things.